-Threshold Category Triggers Measurement of triggers Unacceptable conditions based Decision points on community values Private property Vehicle access Water reaches x depth on y Depth of flooding recorded structure twice within five on public site. years.
-Septic tanks Cost A road is closed for x continuous hours twice in y Vehicle Access: A road is closed for over x continuous hours twice in y Road closure records vears.
-A road is closed for more than x continuous hours y times in z months.
+Threshold Category Unacceptable conditions based on community values Triggers Decision points Measurement of triggers Private property Vehicle access Water reaches x depth on y Depth of flooding recorded on public site.
+Septic tanks years.
+Cost Vehicle Access: A road is closed for over x continuous hours twice in y years.
+A road is closed for x continuous hours twice in y years.
+Road closure records A road is closed for more than x continuous hours y times in z months.